013398 Sergeant Henry George Arnold, Army Ordnance Corps (later Royal Army Ordnance Corps)

 Rolls of Honour photos: Jane Dickson, Michael Carver

 The Arnold family left Little Gaddesden in 1922, moving to 21 High Street, Markyate.
 By 1931, they had moved again, to Lynn Lodge, Weeting-with-Broomhill, Norfolk.
-Henry’s death in 1933 was registered in the Thetford District of Norfolk, so it is probable that he was still living in Weeting.
+Henry was a Journeyman Carpenter, still living in Weeting at the time of his death, aged 54, on 24th June 1933.
+The causes of death were carcinoma of the colon and chronic myocarditis.

 5. Little Gaddesden School Log Book 1906 – 1934